Speech on ban Sweatshops

 It’s clear, however, there is still much work to do: India’s 2011 census reports there are 8.2 million child laborers in the 5-14-year-old age group.
 The Global March Against Child Labor estimates that 100,000 children work for more than 14 hours a day in the illegal sweatshops in and around Delhi.

-See Also: Speech on Death Penalty
+See Also: Speech on Autism

 Campaigners are insisting laws are tightened to prosecute fraudulent labor recruiters and employers of child labour.
 Importantly, they want better education to those who are entrenched in cultural norms where they believe child labor before education is normal.